¶¶Òõpro

 The department has connections with forensic science laboratories in the St. Louis metropolitan area.
 Fieldwork internships and/or independent research are required for forensic science majors, which can include working at an operating forensic science lab and performing forensic research projects in those labs or at ¶¶Òõpro.

 The Forensic Science Laboratory is a 1,000-square-foot teaching and research lab with the latest hardware, software and safety equipment, as well as materials used to apply forensic science techniques.
-The program also hosts the Forensic Science Club, which offers forensic-related activities and exploration and a Forensic Science Honor Society.
-In addition, the program provides a mentor program for freshmen to be connected with a junior/senior Forensic Science major.
+Students can conduct research in a variety of fields, such as forensic DNA analysis, fingerprint techniques and forensic chemistry, alongside faculty.

 Careers

-Recent graduates who majored in forensic science at SLU work in various fields, including DNA analysts, fingerprint examiners, firearms examiners, death/crime scene investigators, drug chemists, forensic toxicologists, chemical/pharmaceutical researchers and others.
-Alumni have also gone onto top graduate programs in the country in forensic science, pathology, medicine, law, forensic anthropology, veterinary and health service.
+Recent graduates who majored in forensic science at SLU work in various professional roles, including DNA analysts, fingerprint examiners, firearms examiners, death/crime scene investigators, drug chemists, forensic toxicologists, chemical/pharmaceutical researchers and others.
+Alumni have also gone on to top graduate programs in the country in forensic science, pathology, medicine, law, forensic anthropology, veterinary and health service.

 Admission Requirements